Code-Institute-Submissions/Portfolio-Project-3/README.md

 [Hover.css:](https://ianlunn.github.io/Hover/)

-- Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+- Hover.css was used on the Social Media icon.

 [Google Fonts:](https://fonts.google.com/)

-- Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+- Google fonts were used to import the 'Questrial' font into the style.css file which is used on the project.

 [Font Awesome:](https://fontawesome.com/)